 Many areas of our gardens can also be reached by those in a wheelchair or people with limited mobility.
 Our staff will be delighted to open a side garden gate that allows you to visit the gardens, as well as our Victorian palm house.
 Please speak to a member of staff when you arrive.

 Torre Abbey also has accessible toilets, as does the café, which also features a wide door with push button entry and baby changing facilities.

 Assistance dogs are welcome at the museum.
+Non-assistance dogs cannot enter the house or gardens but are very welcome in our café.
 Our staff will be happy to provide drinking water for your dog.

 If a visitor is unable visit the museum without a carer, the carer will be admitted to paying exhibitions and events free of charge.
 Please explain your situation when buying your ticket.